 sudo apache2 -v

-The build timestamp changes with the package source, so the version line is the stable part to compare across Debian and Sury packages.
+The build timestamp changes by package source and rebuild date, so the version line is the stable part to compare.

 Check Apache Service Status on Debian